Youth Environmental Day

 The first Youth Environmental Day was conducted on May 16, 1964, at Holley River State Park.
 Today, the event is celebrated annually at North Bend State Park, the third Saturday in May.
 Hundreds of participants annually attend.
 Highlighting the activities is the presentation of more than $15,000 in cash awards and scholarships in recognition of outstanding environmental accomplishments by the youth groups enrolled in the program.

 Special guests may include the governor, the DEP cabinet secretary, representatives from several award sponsors and dignitaries.
-Many exhibits are featured, including the WV Division of Forestry, West Virginia State Parks, Raptor Rehabilitation, Wildlife Jeopardy, the governor's REAP program, Wildfoods, West Virginia Divsion of Natural Resources Law Enforcement featuring Eddie Eagle and Robo Deer, and many more.
+Many exhibits are featured, including the WV Division of Forestry, West Virginia State Parks, Raptor Rehabilitation, REAP, West Virginia Division of Natural Resources Law Enforcement featuring Eddie Eagle and Robo Deer, and many more.

 Camping is available for those participants wanting to stay for the weekend.
 Lunch on Saturday is also provided free to all participants.
 Click here for a list of youth award winners from 2019 and view many of the winners below.